 When it comes to the current MMA scene, specifically in North America, the general public commonly seems to find themselves most drawn towards the brash ‘noise makers’ more often than the silent assassins.

-Despite that being somewhat of a new norm for the culture overseas from China, it’s still quite the opposite for Zhang who approaches the sport like a
+Despite that being somewhat of a new norm for the culture overseas from China, it’s still quite the opposite for Zhang who approaches the sport like a scientific encounter that pits two Shaolin warriors against one another.

 “I respect each of my opponents, I think this is a basic attitude,” Zhang stated.
 “When the fight is finalized, me and my coaching team, as usual, the first time [we] come together to sit down and see the opponent’s past.
 This is a very interesting process.
 Targeted research and tactical training is actually a very important part of the game, every success is not accidental, it’s like playing a chess game with their rivals, the policy enforcement in every detail of the game.
 The victory made me more confident, better accumulation of experience.”